horchi/linux-p4d/README.md

 - USB-Serial Converter based on FTDI chip
 - USB-Serial converter must be connected to COM1 on Fröling mainboard
-- A Linux based host is required e.g. a Raspberry Pi with a default OS setup (e.g. raspbian wheezy or stretch) is a good option for the p4d
+- A Linux based host is required e.g. a Raspberry Pi with a default OS setup (e.g. raspbian stretch) is a good option for the p4d
 - de_DE.UTF-8 is required as language package (Raspberry command: `dpkg-reconfigure locales`)

 ### Installation MySQL Database: